 - There is no substantial evidence, in light of the whole record before the agency, that the project as revised may have a significant effect on the environment.

 There is a 20-30 day public comment period required as part of the process.
 A 30-day review period is required if the project involves the jurisdiction of a state agency.

 CEQA documents requiring a formal public review period require a formal response to comments document, which is included as part of the overall approval package.
 For Negative Declaration or Mitigated Negative Declaration, the responses are more informal and included as part of the overall application approval package.
-For EIRs the response to comments are contained within the Final EIR.
+For EIRs, the response to comments is contained within the Final EIR.